CorinnaBuerger/CorinnaBuerger.github.io/_posts/2020-05-09-turtle_paint.md

 comments: true
 ---

+Do you think Python Turtle is just for kids in order to introduce the Python language?
+Do you just use it for messing around?
+False!
 In this post, I will introduce the drawing program **TurtlePaint**.
 It was created using the Turtle module of Python 3.8.
 It allows you to draw beautiful pictures by intuitively clicking on the screen, moving the turtle around with `h`, `j`, `k`, `l` or by simply dragging it with your mouse.
 Choose between different pencolors, fillcolors, pensizes and turtle shapes to get a perfect result!
 It is great for creating simple shapes or small drawings, but also to let your creativity run free!